 I felt this was a sign – just as I thought it was time to do something about my weight – she private messaged me and we got to talking about this subject.

-So I decided it was time to take action, I signed up to Plan H starting 11th February.
+So I decided it was time to take action, I signed up to nutrition service starting 11th February.
 I cleared my cupboards and freezer from junk food.
 I spoke to my family and friends and told them that I will need their support.
 I asked them not to eat in front of me and to help me say no when it came to junk food.
-Plan H helped me immensely.
+The service got me started and helped me immensely.
 I did not need to worry about what to cook or that I would be exhausted after a long day of work.
-I will forever be grateful to them as without their help I would not have managed to complete my journey.
+I will forever be grateful to them as without their help I would not have managed to start this long tough journey.

 I made an appointment with a dietitian as well.
 As I knew that once I was back to cooking for myself and fending for myself, I might fall back into old patterns.
 The meeting with the dietitian was another eye-opener.
 He told me that he could not understand why I came to him.
 As a pharmacist, I knew all the nutrition facts already.
 There was not much he could teach me.
 But he was willing to meet up with me and discuss my progress regularly.
 We met four times, and I was ready to face my nutritional needs alone.